 Satisfactory academic progress for students in PhD programs is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
-Failure to maintain satisfactory academic progress may result in a student's immediate dismissal or in their placement on academic probation.
+Failure to maintain satisfactory academic progress may result in a student's placement on academic probation or their immediate dismissal.
 Most financial awards - and all federally funded awards - are contingent on the maintenance of satisfactory academic progress.
 Moreover, satisfactory academic progress is a prerequisite for service on any committee authorized by the Office of Graduate Studies, Arts & Sciences.
 The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards but must not relax these.

 - Students are expected to proceed at a pace appropriate to enable them to finish within the time limits discussed below.
-Students are expected to have completed all PhD requirements except for the dissertation by no later than the end of the fourth year of full-time graduate study. - Students are expected to maintain a cumulative grade-point average of at least 3.0 on a 4.0 scale.
-Note that plus and minus marks alter the numerical value of a letter grade. - 3.
-Students are expected not to carry at one time any more than 9 credit units for which the grades of I (incomplete), X (final examination missed), or N (not yet submitted) are recorded.
+Students are expected to have completed all PhD requirements except for the dissertation by no later than the end of the fourth year of full-time graduate study. - Students are expected to maintain a cumulative grade point average of at least 3.0 on a 4.0 scale.
+Note that plus and minus marks alter the numerical value of a letter grade.

+- 3. Students are expected not to carry at one time any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) are recorded.
 The Office of Graduate Studies, Arts & Sciences, may deny a student with more than 9 unfinished credits permission to register. - 4.
-After four years of full-time graduate study, doctoral students who cannot identify three faculty members who are willing to serve on their Research Advisory Committee are not considered to be making satisfactory academic progress.
-The Title, Scope and Procedure form (PDF) (http://bulletin.wustl.edu/grad/gsas/phd/academic/ Title\Scope\Procedure\PhD\0.pdf) must be filed before the fifth year in order to identify the membership of the student's Research Advisory Committee. - 5.
+After four years of full-time graduate study, doctoral students who cannot identify three faculty members who are willing to serve on their Research Advisory Committee (RAC) are not considered to be making satisfactory academic progress.
+A student must file an RAC form during their fourth year of study in order to identify membership of the RAC. - A student's Title, Scope and Procedure form must be filed before the fifth year in order to identify the composition of the dissertation work. - 6.
 Students may take five or six years to complete the PhD, depending on the program.
 A one-year extension is available if circumstances warrant.
 Extensions are obtained by application by the student to the degree program, endorsement by the degree program to the Office of Graduate Studies, Arts & Sciences, and approval by the Office of Graduate Studies, Arts & Sciences.